Overview of Stomach Cancer

 Specialized Centers for Stomach Cancer Care

-The Chest Cancer Research and Treatment Center at Baylor Charles A. Sammons Cancer Center at Dallas utilizes an integrated team of physicians to treat patients throughout North Texas.
+The Chest Cancer Research and Treatment Center at Baylor Scott & White Charles A. Sammons Cancer Center – Dallas utilizes an integrated team of physicians to treat patients throughout North Texas.
 The specialists on the medical staff at the center use advanced techniques to provide expert care for stomach cancer.

 Baylor Scott & White Vasicek Cancer Treatment Center – Temple, located in Temple, Texas, offers an integrated care team for gastrointestinal cancer.
 The multidisciplinary group of physicians on the medical staff has the specialized training and the experience necessary to diagnose, evaluate and treat cancers in the GI tract.